Why Your Anthem Unit Freezes Up & Henderson Heat Pump Repair is Required

 How to Properly Handle a Frozen Heat Pump

-When ice is visible, follow this correct process:
+When ice is visible, follow this process:

 Turn the system completely off at the thermostat.
 Do not simply lower the temperature setting.